 “Many zoos have been getting out of elephants because they’re city zoos, and they just don’t have the space,” explains Diane Villa, acting deputy director and chief communications officer for the zoo.
 As the world’s largest natural habitat zoo, there’s plenty of room in the North Carolina Zoo’s 40-acre Watani Grasslands for the herd of six elephants, including two males and four females.
 The elephants can even take a dip in two large pools or relax in their state-of-the-art barn.

-Both C’sar and the North Carolina Zoo celebrate their 50th birthdays in 2024.
+Both C’sar and the North Carolina Zoo celebrated their 50th birthdays in 2024.
 Like the popular elephant, the zoo is full of surprises from the more than 1,700 animals and 52,000 plants that thrive within its boundaries.
 Read on for our roundup of unexpected tidbits about North Carolina’s zoological treasure — and let them inspire your next visit.

 2. Zoo researchers help save endangered species.